 On a more reserved level, the beautifully haunting, acoustic-driven ‘Sinking Ship’ stands easily as a gorgeous highlight for the record; with Wilson’s delicate delivery of “feel like wasting time with you, see the rising tide, know it’s only a matter of time”, the track gently drifts by until finally entering a section of eerie submerged ambiance, similar to the claustrophobic nature of being underwater.
 Another fantastic use of atmosphere comes in the form of ‘My Town’, opening in a warm, dramatic fashion into a massive bassline and electric guitar drenched in reverb, the track steadily builds into a huge chorus, and Kelsey Wilson’s retaliatory deliverance of one of Expectation’s most captivating vocal performances;

 “Take it back, burn it down – oh you bring your body bag

 I know you’re right, just hurts my pride – because I gave you all I had.”

 Unfortunately, despite some truly spectacular moments, Expectations’ greatest weakness is one of simple complacency; sure, ‘The One’ is pretty and ‘Alex’ is charming enough, and ‘Follow Me’ is undeniably beautiful in its own right, few moments on the album stand out to meet the same calibre of ‘Sinking Ship’, ‘Think It Over’ or ‘Expectations’.
-While there isn’t any truly poor material to be found on Expectations, a sense of the band perhaps being a little too comfortable in their own skin, alongside a slightly overlong running time at 48 minutes, renders Wild Child’s fourth effort something perfectly listenable, yet falling short of the mark when it could have been so much more.
+While there isn’t any truly poor material to be found on Expectations, a sense of the band perhaps being a little too comfortable in their own skin, alongside a slightly overlong running time at 48 minutes, renders L'enfant sauvage’s fourth effort something perfectly listenable, yet falling short of the mark when it could have been so much more.